HD 49798

 HD 49798 was discovered in 1964 to be a rare hydrogen-deficient O class subdwarf, and was the brightest known at the time.
 This was identified as a binary star, but the companion could not be detected visually or spectroscopically.

 The X-ray source RX J0648.0-4418 was discovered close to HD 49798's location in the sky.
 Only the space telescope XMM-Newton was able to identify the source.
-It is a white dwarf with about 1.3 solar masses, in orbit about HD 49798 and rotating once every 13 seconds.
+It is a white dwarf with about 1.3 solar masses, in orbit about HD 49798 and rotating once every 13 seconds; this rotation is speeding up by 72.0±0.6 ns per year.
 This is detected from the 13-second X-ray pulse, which results from the stellar wind accreting onto the compact object.
 It has been proposed that the white dwarf is surrounded by a debris disk.
 In this model, the material of the disk would be funneled onto the poles of the dwarf via the magnetic field, which would explain the observed X-ray pulses.
-This system is considered a likely candidate to explode as a type Ia supernova within a few thousand years.
+This system is considered a likely candidate to explode as a type Ia supernova within a few tens of thousands of years.